SPCHSCI 711 : Introduction to Communication in Children and Adults

 - Learning about skills in observation, collection and analysis of communication takes place in the tuesday 3 hour sessions.
 Each alternate week, the students will be in either a preschool or a school, applying these skills to children.
 This material provides the data for the assignments, which involve applying these data and analyses to the picture found in section 2., i.e. on what you can see of typical development.

-- Every second week tuesday morning is a visit to a preschool or school.
-Students do these individually or in pairs.
-Must complete.
+- Around half of the tuesday morning sessions are visits to a preschool or school, organised by the course coordinator.
+Students do some of these individually and some in pairs. and they must be completed to pass the course.
 The police check and immunisations are required for these visits.
-Transport to & from these sites is the student's responsibility.
-Rules and expectations of those sites must be adhered to.
+Transport to & from these sites is the student's responsibility, and the rules and expectations of those sites must be adhered to.

-- The quizzes are conducted at the beginning of each monday class, and at least 8 of the 11 must be completed, including one compulsory one (tba).
+- The quizzes are conducted at the beginning of each monday class, and at least 8 of the 11 must be completed, including one compulsory one.
 There will be catch-up opportunities if needed.

 The MSLTPrac is an intensive course wherein you qualify as having met standards for entry into a profession (CBOS).
 You will find you need to spend at least the recommended hours outside of class, to manage the workload.

 For this course, you can expect 5-6 hours of class time, 2-3 hours of reading and thinking about the content and 3-4 hours of work on assignments and/or test preparation.